okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Send response

-The external service responds to Okta indicating whether to accept the user self-registration, or not, by returning a `commands` object in the body of the HTTPS response, using a specified syntax within the object to indicate to Okta that the user should either be denied or allowed to self-register.
+The external service responds to Okta indicating whether to accept the user self-registration by returning a `commands` object in the body of the HTTPS response, using a specified syntax within the object to indicate to Okta that the user should either be denied or allowed to self-register.

 <StackSelector snippet="send-response" noSelector/>